kappaio-gateway/kappaio-zll/README.md

 # kappaio-zll

-####Take a look at the [sample-light-control](https://github.com/kapparock/sample-light-control) - a Web UI that is built on these API's
-This plugin/endpoint enables the kappaBox to factory-reset and take control of ZLL devices such as Philips Hue's light bulbs.
+This package enables the kappaIO ZigBee gateway to factory-reset and take control of ZLL devices such as Philips Hue's light bulbs.
 Main feature includes:

 * **Scan for ZLL devices** - The ability scan over all valid ZLL channels and return a list of ZLL devices that include orphaned and joined devices.
 * **Factory reset a ZLL device** - This is useful when you want to take control of a device that has already joined a network or when you want to kick one out of your network.
 A common example is that you want to use kappaBox to control a Hue bulb that is already connected to a Hue hub or, conversely, you want the Hue hub to take back the a bulb that is currently in kappaBox network.